linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 23.04.2023 (announcement Oxygen)
+- 🚀🔬👨‍💻 Our team at Oxygen is making incredible progress on our browser development!
+Exciting things to come 💻🌐 #tech #innovation #development #browsers

+### 23.04.2023 (announcement Oxygen)
 - 🌬️Breathe easy, #OxygenBrowser is in the works!
 Our team is hard at work bringing you a browsing experience that's fresh, clean, and seamless.
 Stay tuned for more updates! #tech #internet #web #innovation 👨‍💻🚀👩‍💻

 ### 22.04.2023 (announcement Snoogie)